fogrew/keynotes-goodbye/README.md

-# keynotes-date
+# keynotes-goodbye
-Slides of presentation for my lesson about javascript date in Epic Skills
+Slides of presentation for my finish lesson about REAL LIFE AFTER SCHOOL